 I used to think a lot about productivity.
 I still do, but I used to, too.
-(Apologies to Mitch Hedberg, wherever he is.)
+(RIP Mitch Hedberg.)

 I have a small number of principles I try keep in mind when I think about being productive.

 - The goal is to get stuff done.
 This seems obvious, but it’s extremely easy to get distracted.
 If you’re a researcher like me, your “stuff” is writing good research papers and teaching well.
 To the extent that other tasks serve those goals you should pursue them, but don’t let the means become the end.